 Recommendation: We recommend that the Government of Mexico (GOM) eliminate these duplicative and unnecessary domestic testing requirements.
-At a bare minimum, we recommend that GOM notify the WTO through the relevant TBT enquiry point and use the latest testing standards (IEC/IEEE 62209-1528:2020) and the 2020 version of ICNIRP guidelines.
-TIA also recommends that the U.S. government push Mexico to engage further on this issue in the context of ongoing USMCA implementation discussions with the goal of having Mexico accept test results from U.S. accredited labs possibly through the inclusion of SAR testing in the U.S.-Mexico telecom MRA.
+TIA also recommends that the U.S. government push Mexico to engage further on this issue in the context of ongoing USMCA implementation discussions with the goal of having Mexico accept test results from U.S. accredited labs, possibly through the inclusion of SAR testing in the U.S.-Mexico telecom MRA.